Ax8457/Powershell/README.md

 **- BruteforceLocalCreds :**
 This script leverages _ValidateCredentials_ Powershell method to bruteforce password of the account given in parameter, in  the context of the machine.

+**- ServiceSecurePathChecker :**
+This script is built to find services on host and check wether there are in a secure location according _Defender_ (the secure path list is based on a _Defender portal_ security recommendation).